 On the route Düsseldorf - Las Vegas, flights AB7498 / 99 will be operated by aircraft Airbus A330-200, every Thursday and Sunday in May 10 - October 21, 2012.
 The aircraft is in a configuration of 279 of seats in economy class and 20 of seats in Business class.

 DON'T TWO 7498: 13 - 55: 16 THE 15 332

 DON'T 7499: 18 - 00: 13 + 30 DUS 1 332

 Guests of honor at the inaugural ceremony of the route were future marriages Yvonne Schröter and Denny Hienzsch.
 The couple participated in a contest on the AirBerlin fans page on Facebook and won a trip to Las Vegas with AirBerlin and the wedding ceremony.

 Starting with 11 May, AirBerlin will connect the German capital Berlin with the US city of Los Angeles, on the west coast of the United States.
 The summer program has three weekly flights operated by an Airbus 330-200 from Berlin to Hollywood.
 The inaugural flight was celebrated in Terminal B, at Berlin-Tegel airport.
 Flight AB7022 took off with 191 of passengers on board.

-By launching the two new routes, Airberlin provides non-stop connections to seven North American destinations: Fort Myers, Las Vegas, Los Angeles, Miami, New York, San Francisco and Vancouver.
+By launching the two new routes, Airberlin provides non-stop connections to seven destinations in North America: Fort Myers, Las Vegas, Los Angeles, Miami, New York, San Francisco and Vancouver.

 AirBerlin is the second largest airline in Germany.
 The carrier has 9.200 employees and one 170 fleet of aircraft, with an average age of five, being one of the most modern fleets in Europe.